DanIvonneCaSan/StarWarsApp/README.md

 ![starwars_vehicles](https://user-images.githubusercontent.com/32868919/38158451-d4d30e02-3451-11e8-92d7-f912031bdde8.png)

-When the URL of the character is clicked, a modal is displayed with its information.
-The Modal window contains the name, weight, mass, hair color and skin color.
+When the URL of the character is clicked, a modal is displayed with his information.
+The Modal window contains information such as name, weight, mass, hair color and skin color.

 ![starwars_characters](https://user-images.githubusercontent.com/32868919/38158452-dad782ba-3451-11e8-8310-f9480b87917f.png)